MENU

 Glossary of Fertility Terms

 Understanding infertility can be difficult and overwhelming.
-The GIVF care team believes that providing the best resources and information to our patients is crucial in helping them make the best decisions for their path to parenthood.
+The GIVF Fertility care team believes that providing the best resources and information to our patients is crucial in helping them make the best decisions for their path to parenthood.
 Here is an essential glossary of fertility terms.

 AMA (advanced maternal age)